 It’s exceedingly hard to communicate the importance of a historical figure like John Lennon.
-The founder and most cerebral member of The Beatles, who settled on their band and brand name 50 years ago this August, would have celebrated his 70th birthday Saturday if not for the metafictional madman Mark David Chapman, who assassinated Lennon 30 years ago this December.
+The founder and most cerebral member of The Beatles, who settled on their band and brand name 50 years ago this August, would have celebrated his 70th birthday Saturday if not for a metafictional madman, who assassinated Lennon 30 years ago this December.

 Witness the perfectly timed Friday premiere of the British biopic Nowhere Boy, a romantic recall of his early years of abandonment in which he was bounced like a toxic football between two parents torn apart by World War II.
 Or the capitally timed deluxe box set Gimme Some Truth, featuring all of Lennon’s remastered solo albums, a sonic recombination overseen by his life, art and business partner Yoko Ono.
 Or the American Masters documentary LennoNYC, which chronicles his post-Beatles life and death in Gotham and arrives November 22.

 Or listen to Superman above, who invoked Lennon’s name to talk a jumper off a ledge in a recent comic.
 Or beware the FBI, whose infamous director J. Edgar Hoover repeatedly tried, at the urging of Richard Nixon, to deport the proudly oustpoken Lennon throughout the early 70s, a national shame framed with smarts in the 2006 documentary The U.S. vs. John Lennon.
 Lennon is evidently still a threat from across the universe: The FBI seized Lennon’s fingerprints from a New York auction house two days before his 70th birthday.